chuchen2017/chuchen2017.github.io/_pages/about.md

 I really enjoy exploring all kinds of spatial data.
 And I am crazy about using the most advanced Artifical Intelligence algorithms to solve spatial data tasks.

-Standing in the intersection of {GIScience} and 'AI', I believe the reaserch of GeoAI has come to a turning point.
+Standing in the intersection of [GIScience] and AI, I believe the reaserch of GeoAI has come to a turning point.

 The basic laws in Geography have been widely applied in directing human development.
 While